confluentinc/confluent-demo/docs/basic/01-deploy.md

 It will also validate some of the prerequisites.

-(If you're installing to a local Kubernetes cluster, e.g. Docker Desktop or OrbStack, you can use the default `127.0.0.1`)
+(If you're installing to a local Kubernetes cluster, e.g. Docker Desktop or OrbStack, you can use the default `127.0.0.1`, which translates to a nip.io domain of `127-0-0-1.nip.io`)

 ```bash
 ./precheck.sh